Republic Services (NYSE:RSG) Issues FY 2022 Earnings Guidance

-The company also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
-Shareholders of record on Friday, April 1st will be paid a dividend of $0.46 per share.
-This represents a $1.84 dividend on an annualized basis and a yield of 1.53%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
+Shareholders of record on Friday, April 1st will be issued a dividend of $0.46 per share.
+This represents a $1.84 annualized dividend and a yield of 1.57%.
 The ex-dividend date of this dividend is Thursday, March 31st.
-Republic Services’s payout ratio is currently 48.42%.
+Republic Services’s dividend payout ratio is presently 48.42%.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Allianz Asset Management GmbH lifted its position in shares of Republic Services by 197.2% in the fourth quarter.
+Allianz Asset Management GmbH now owns 547,248 shares of the business services provider’s stock worth $76,313,000 after buying an additional 363,101 shares in the last quarter.
+Toroso Investments LLC lifted its position in shares of Republic Services by 22.9% in the fourth quarter.
+Toroso Investments LLC now owns 4,705 shares of the business services provider’s stock worth $656,000 after buying an additional 877 shares in the last quarter.
+Zullo Investment Group Inc. purchased a new stake in Republic Services during the fourth quarter valued at approximately $280,000.
+Autumn Glory Partners LLC purchased a new stake in Republic Services during the fourth quarter valued at approximately $231,000.
+Finally, California State Teachers Retirement System raised its position in Republic Services by 2.7% during the fourth quarter.
+California State Teachers Retirement System now owns 374,299 shares of the business services provider’s stock valued at $52,196,000 after purchasing an additional 9,719 shares during the period.
+57.74% of the stock is owned by hedge funds and other institutional investors.

 Republic Services, Inc engages in the provision of services in the domestic non-hazardous solid waste industry.
 It provides integrated waste management services, which offers non-hazardous solid waste collection, transfer, recycling, disposal and energy services.
 The firm operates through the following segments: Group 1, Group 2, and Corporate Entities & Other.